venkatperi/astBuilder/README.md

-# ast-builder
+# js-ast-builder
-ast-builder makes it easy to build Javascript internal DSLs that generate an abstract syntax tree (AST).
+js-ast-builder makes it easy to build Javascript internal DSLs that generate an abstract syntax tree (AST).